Top Gun (NES)

 |Japan||US Revision 0||US Revision 1/Europe|

 The Japanese version has one copyright screen, whereas the US and European versions have two.
-The US Revision 1 revision and the European version added an extra copyright message.
+US Revision 1 revised the second copyright screen.
+In particular, it removed the claim that Konami had copyright and trademark ownership rights of the game.
+The European version uses the same screen as US Revision 1.

 The Japanese version's map screen is completely different compared to the US and European versions.